-3.3 Attaching A40D Headers to M Series SP Windrowers
+3.3 Attaching A40D Headers to M Series Windrowers

-Header drive hydraulic hoses and electrical harness are located on the left cab-forward side of the windrower.
+The header drive hydraulic hoses and electrical harness are located on the left cab-forward side of the windrower.
 Refer to the following procedures for electrical and hydraulic connections:

-M150, M155, M155E4, and M200 Windrowers with M Series Reverser kit (MD #B4656) installed need to have the reverser valve hose plumbing changed if switching between a D Series Draper Header with a conditioner to an A40D Auger Header.
-Changing this plumbing prevents improper operation and damaging the reel drive motor.
-Refer to 3.3.5 Configuring Reverser Valve Jumper Hose for A40D, page 49 and (if necessary) to M Series Reverser
+M150, M155, M155E4, and M200 Windrowers with the M Series Reverser kit (MD #B4656) installed need to have the reverser valve hose plumbing changed if switching between a D Series Draper Header with a conditioner to an A40D Auger Header.
+Changing this plumbing prevents improper operation and damage to the reel drive motor.

-Refer to 3.3.5 Configuring Reverser Valve Jumper Hose for A40D, page 49 and (if necessary) to M Series Reverser Kit Installation Instructions (MD #169213), available from our dealer-only site (https://portal.macdon.com) (login required).
+Refer to 3.3.5 Configuring Reverser Valve Jumper Hose for A40D, page 54 and (if necessary) to M Series Reverser Kit Installation Instructions (MD #169213), available from our dealer-only site (https://portal.macdon.com) (login required).

 Header reel motor hose routing must be properly configured before attaching the header to a windrower.
-Hose routing on the header is factory-configured for M150, M155, M155E4, and M200 Self-Propelled Windrowers.
-Header hose routing must be reconfigured if the header is being used on M100, M105, or M205 Self-Propelled Windrowers and back again.
+Hose routing on the header is factory-configured for M150, M155, M155E4, and M200 Windrowers.
+Header hose routing must be reconfigured if the header is being used on M100, M105, or M205 Windrowers.